How to Build an Android Chat App in Java: Getting Started and Setup (1/4)

 - Part Four: Scaling and Channel Groups

-The purpose of this tutorial series is to show how easy it is to build realtime Android applications using PubNub.
+The purpose of this tutorial series is to show how easy it is to build realtime Android applications using PubNub and our Java SDK.
 Why?
 We think the Android platform is awesome because it gives developers the power to release applications across a huge range of devices.
-And since Android is a Java-like platform, that means developers don’t have to reinvent the wheel.

 Why PubNub and Android?